-The Stop and Wait ARQ offers error and flow control, but may cause big performance issues as sender always waits for acknowledgement even if it has next packet ready to send.
-Consider a situation where you have a high bandwidth connection and propagation delay is also high (you are connected to some server in some other country though a high speed connection), you can’t use this full speed due to limitations of stop and wait.
+The Stop and Wait ARQ offers error and flow control but may cause big performance issues as the sender always waits for acknowledgment even if it has the next packet ready to send.
+Consider a situation where you have a high bandwidth connection and propagation delay is also high (you are connected to some server in some other country through a high-speed connection), you can’t use this full speed due to limitations of stop and wait.

-Sliding Window protocol handles this efficiency issue by sending more than one packet at a time with a larger sequence numbers.
-The idea is same as pipelining in architectures.
+Sliding Window protocol handles this efficiency issue by sending more than one packet at a time with a larger sequence number.
+The idea is the same as pipelining in architecture.

 Tt = D/B

 Propagation Delay (Tp) – It is the time taken by the first bit transferred by the host onto the outgoing link to reach the destination.
 It depends on the distance d and the wave propagation speed s (depends on the characteristics of the medium).

 Tp = d/s